 What Haakaa size should I get?

 Have more questions?
-Schedule a text or video chat consult with Kate, Lauren or Natalie (NICU RNs) and they can help answer any questions that you have!
+Schedule a text or video chat consult with Kate, Lauren or Natalie (NICU RNs and certified breastfeeding consultants) and they can help answer any questions that you have!

 Download our free nipple ruler to make sure you’re using the correct flange size.